 You can even use this technique on yourself.
 If you want to lose weight for a reunion in a few months, ask yourself why and keep writing until you come up with a reason that surprises you or perhaps seems deeper than the obvious answer: "I want to look good."
 You might find that you want to avoid the nightly guilt you experience after eating cookies, for example, even more than you want to fit into a particular dress.
 Whatever your personal motivation is, pinpointing it will give you the energy to make the next step—because you want to, not because someone told you to.

-that Surpasses Anyone's Wants and Needs
+Tap a Vision that Surpasses Anyone's Wants and Needs

 Steve Jobs, (former) CEO and cofounder of Apple and Pixar, has been accused of firing people in elevators, calling top designers and programmers idiots, and reaming out salespeople in front of their colleagues.
 As biographer Leander Kahney states in Inside Steve's Brain, "For Jobs, acknowledging you have an IQ higher than 100 is a glowing endorsement."
 Kahney adds that "Jobs is a control freak extraordinaire.
 He's also a perfectionist, an elitist, and a taskmaster to employees.
 By most accounts, Jobs is borderline loony."
 Yet as the world knows, the gadget guru is obviously doing something right—Jobs pulled Apple from the brink of bankruptcy and has made the company bigger and more profitable than it's ever been.

 Jobs reached his long-term goal of successfully turning Apple around.
 Since it's in his employees' self-interest to work for a thriving firm, that same principle of persuading individuals for their own sake applies to the group.
 But to change the structure and tone of a complex organization, you must inevitably upset others along the way.